Petra Martić: 2017–2018: Comeback

-Continuing her success from 2017, Martić made it to the fourth round of the 2018 Australian Open (her third consecutive major fourth round, and first ever on hardcourts), losing to Elise Mertens in straight sets, and reached her first quarterfinal at a Premier Mandatory event in Indian Wells (defeating world No. 6 and reigning French Open champion, Jelena Ostapenko, en route) before losing to Simona Halep in three sets.
+Continuing her success from 2017, Martić made it to the fourth round of the 2018 Australian Open (her third consecutive major fourth round, and first on hardcourts), losing to Elise Mertens in straight sets, and reached her first quarterfinal at a Premier Mandatory event in Indian Wells (defeating Jeļena Ostapenko en route) and then losing to Simona Halep in three sets.
 She made it to the final of the Bucharest Open, her first WTA final in six years, but lost to Sevastova.
 Despite losing in the second round of the French Open, and the first round of Wimbledon and the US Open, Martić won the biggest title of her career in September by defeating Mona Barthel at the Chicago Challenger, her first WTA 125 title.
-She finished the year ranked No. 32 in the world, her best year-end ranking to date and the second top-50 finish of her career.
+She finished the year ranked no. 32 in the world, her best year-end ranking to date and the second top-50 finish of her career.

-2019: Best season: first WTA title, first major QF & top 15 year-end ranking
+2019: First WTA Tour title, major quarterfinal and top 15 year-end ranking

 Martić had a slow start to the year.
-Outside of a solid showing at the Australian Open (where she was seeded 31st, her first time being seeded at a Grand Slam event, and advanced to the third round before falling to world No. 5, Sloane Stephens), Martić lost four of five matches in the first three months of the year.
-She regrouped at reached the semifinals of the Charleston Open in April, defeating former top-10 player Belinda Bencic along the way.
-At her next event, the İstanbul Cup, she reached her third career final, coming back from a set down in her first two matches as well as defeating former top-10 player Kristina Mladenovic in the quarterfinals.
+Outside of a solid showing at the Australian Open (where she was seeded 31st, her first time being seeded at a major event, and advanced to the third round, losing to Sloane Stephens), Martić lost four of five matches in the first three months of the year.
+She regrouped and reached the semifinals of the Charleston Open in April, defeating former top-10 player Belinda Bencic.
+At her next event, the İstanbul Cup, she reached her third career final, coming back from a set down in her first two matches as well as defeating Kristina Mladenovic in the quarterfinals.
 She then recorded another come-from-behind victory, defeating Markéta Vondroušová in the final to win her first career WTA singles title.
-Martić then made it to the quarterfinals of the Madrid Open, defeating two-time Grand Slam champion and former world No. 1, Garbiñe Muguruza, and compatriot Donna Vekić along the way before losing to Sloane Stephens.
+Martić then made it to the quarterfinals of the Madrid Open, defeating Garbiñe Muguruza and compatriot Donna Vekić along the way, and then losing to Sloane Stephens.
 In April, she was nominated for the WTA Player of the Month.
 On 13 May, she entered the top 30 for the first time in her career – seven years, seven months and 18 days after first entering the top 50.

-Seeded 31st at the French Open, Martić defeated Ons Jabeur and Mladenovic to reach the third round where she upset the second seed and world No. 2, Karolína Plíšková, in straight sets.
-This marked her first ever win over a top three-ranked player.
-She then defeated six-time Grand Slam quarterfinalist Kaia Kanepi in the fourth round to reach her first ever Grand Slam quarterfinal, becoming the first Croatian female tennis player to do so since Iva Majoli in 1998.
+Seeded 31st at the French Open, Martić defeated Ons Jabeur and Mladenovic to reach the third round where she upset Karolína Plíšková in straight sets.
+This win was her first over a top three-ranked player.
+She then defeated six-time Grand Slam quarterfinalist Kaia Kanepi in the fourth round to reach her first major quarterfinal, becoming the first Croatian female tennis player to do so since Iva Majoli in 1998.
 There, she was defeated by Vondroušová in a rematch of the Istanbul final.
 This result lifted her into the top 25 for the first time.